 text(300, -2.57, expr.species("CH4"))

-to format a chemical reaction from the output of subcrt()
+to format chemical reactions from the output of subcrt()

 List them by calling retrieve()